 All arrivals must provide a negative test result or proof of full vaccination.

 Negative tests must have been taken within 72 hours of departure, must be written in English and include the name and passport number of the person traveling.
 This does not apply to children under 10.
 For full details of the laboratories accepted, see here.
 All travelers must complete a Passenger Locator Form (PLF) prior to departure.
 This includes details of where the individual has been and the address they plan to stay at in Greece.
 Each PLF includes a unique QR code which must be scanned upon arrival at the Greek border.

 The QR code will tell you whether you need to have an additional test done at the airport.
 If you do, you must self-isolate until you have the results -- around 24 hours.

 Greece has weathered the Covid storm better than many countries in Europe, but surges have still resulted in nationwide lockdown measures.
 The country has seen 413,170 Covid cases and a total of 12,370 deaths as of June 11.
 Full vaccinations currently stand at close to 2,582,154 -- or 24.1% of the population.

 What can visitors expect?

-Cafes, bars and restaurants remain shut across all of Greece, meaning there's no chance of sipping a Mythos while watching the sun set over the sparkling Aegean.
+Cafes, bars and restaurants are now across Greece, provided they can accommodate customers in open seating areas.
+That means there's now a chance of sipping a Mythos beer and scarfing down some souvlaki while watching the sun set over the sparkling Aegean.